BackupTheBerlios/swiginac-svn/trunk/README.txt

   exam_normalization: xtest_exam_normal2 - factoring out doesn't work

-  the "x" in the front prevent "make check" to run them.
+  the "x" in the front prevents "make check" to run it.
 Delete the "x" and fix it.
-Is it a bug in GiNaC, or in swiginac?
+Is it a bug in GiNaC, or in swiginac, or is it a feature?
   Needs investigating.

 - Solve the Makefile problem, so that it compiles with every python version (>=2.2?) automatically.